cnr-ibba/dockerfiles/compose/gbrowse/README.md

 Instantiate a gbrowse volume
 ----------------------------

-First of all, we need to create a persisten volume for gbrowse data.
+First of all, we need to create a persistent volume for gbrowse data.
 We can instantiate a container and copy data to a volume.
 Start from the base gbrowse image:

 ```
-$ docker run -it --rm --volume "$PWD/gbrowse-data:/data" comics/gbrowse bash
+$ docker-compose run --rm --no-deps --volume "$PWD/gbrowse-data:/data" gbrowse /bin/bash
 ```

 Then copy all gbrowse2 database data in `/data` directory.
 Then exit container: